 About the Tesla Powerwall home battery

-A solar battery is an important part of any home solar panel system.
+If you live in a high solar-producing state, it’s nice to have a solar battery to store excess energy, although it is not a prerequisite to owning a home solar panel system.
 Once your solar panels have absorbed energy from the sun and your system has converted it into usable energy, your solar battery allows you to store that electricity.
-Then you can use it when the sun isn’t shining to avoid paying for electricity.

-As we mentioned in the previous section, your purchase of a Tesla residential solar system is eligible for the federal Solar Investment Tax Credit (ITC).
-Using this tax credit, a consumer will currently receive 26 percent of their solar system purchase back.
-This tax credit can apply to your entire Tesla solar system purchase, including the Powerwall.
+Your purchase of a Tesla residential solar system is eligible for the federal Solar Investment Tax Credit (ITC).
+Using this tax credit, a consumer can currently receive 26% of their solar system purchase back through credits on their annual taxes.
+This tax credit can apply to your entire Tesla solar system purchase in 2022, including the Powerwall.
 Given the price of Tesla’s systems, you could expect to save more than $9,000 with the tax credit.

 - Battery capacity: Both the Powerwall and Powerwall+ have an energy capacity of 13.5 kilowatt-hours (kWh).
 This capacity is above average for a solar battery, which means it allows you to store more energy than many of its competitors.
 This factor is important, as it means you’ll be able to better power your home when the sun isn’t shining.

 - Warranty: Most solar batteries come with a warranty that guarantees their effectiveness for a certain number of years.
-Both the Powerwall and Powerwall+ have a warranty of 10 years.
-During that time, Tesla promises that your battery will be free from defects and will maintain its 13.5 kWh energy capacity.
+Both the Powerwall warranty and Powerwall+ have a 10-year warranty.
+During that time, Tesla promises that your battery will be free from defects and will maintain no less than 70% of its 13.5 kWh energy capacity.
 If there’s a problem, Tesla will either repair, replace, or refund your Powerwall.

 - Depth of discharge (DoD): The DoD of a solar battery refers to the amount of energy you can draw before impacting its lifespan.
-In most solar batteries, the DoD is less than 100 percent.
-But the Powerwall and Powerwall+ both have an impressive 100 percent DoD, meaning you can use the full amount of stored energy without shortening your battery’s lifespan.
+In most solar batteries, the DoD is less than 100%.
+But the Powerwall and Powerwall+ both have an impressive 100% DoD, meaning you can use the full amount of stored energy without shortening your battery’s lifespan.

 - Round trip efficiency: The round trip efficiency of a battery describes how efficiently it runs during one cycle.
 Round trip efficiency is a percentage that describes how much of the power in the battery you can draw versus how much is needed to run the battery.
-The average solar battery efficiency is between 70 and 80 percent, but the Powerwall has an efficiency of 90 percent, meaning you can use more of the stored energy.
+The average solar battery efficiency is between 70–80%, but the Powerwall has an efficiency of 90%, meaning you can use more of the stored energy.

 - Battery type: There are several types of solar batteries on the market, including lead-acid, lithium-ion, lithium-polymer, deep-cycle, saltwater, and solar gel.
 The Tesla Powerwall is a lithium-ion battery, which is a newer type of battery that often has a longer DoD, longer lifespan, and lower maintenance.